NOAA-GFDL/MDTF-diagnostics/tools/catalog_builder/doc/catalog_builder.rst

 - num_threads (required): number of cpu threads to run with
 - include_patterns (optional): list of patterns to include in search; supports wildcards
 - exclude_patterns (optional): list of patterns to exclude from search; supports wildcards

+Templates for the configuration file and a slurm batch submission script for GFDL PPAN are located in the examples/templates subdirectory.